sigreen/transformation-and-cbr/ReadMe.md

-Content Based Routing, JMS Sync / Async and Message Transformation in Fuse
+Content Based Routing, JMS Sync / Async and Message Transformation in Fuse and Fuse Integration Services (FIS) 2.0
 =======================================

 This project is centered around an immigration processing system, whereby an incoming person XML message is determined to be either a US citizen, foreigner or invalid message.
 If the person is a US citizen, they are assigned a random Social Security Number (SSN).
 If the person is foreign, they are fingerprinted and their information is inserted into a database.
 Otherwise, if the person XML message is invalid, an exception is thrown and the message is returned to an error queue.